davidsneal/laravel-ses-tracker/README.md

-# laravel-ses
+# laravel-ses-tracker
-A Laravel 5.5+ Package that allows you to get simple sending statistics for emails you send through SES, including deliveries, opens, bounces, complaints and link tracking.
+A Laravel 6.0+ Package that allows you to get simple sending statistics for emails you send through SES, including deliveries, opens, bounces, complaints and link tracking.

 Install via composer

 Add to composer.json
 ```
-composer require oliveready7/laravel-ses
+composer require andytan07/laravel-ses-tracker
 ```
 Make sure your app/config/services.php has SES values set